ronygomes/reference/SpringCloud/spring-cloud-eureka/README.md

 ## Spring Cloud Eureka Reference

-OpenFeign provides an easy way to fetch data from other Microservices.
+Eureka is a service registration and discovery server.
+With the help of naming server application can register themselves and query about the URL of other application.

-This project contain 2 parts
+This project contain 3 parts
 * **eureka-server:** Spring Cloud Service Discovery and Registration Server
 * **greet-service:** Basic Spring Boot Application used as Service Provider
 * **dashboard-service:** Consumes API from **greet-service** using RestTemplate and OpenFeign